AdaCore/spark2014/docs/alfa/ch6.rst

 Item ``object_name`` should identify an object in scope, while **null**, if present, should be the only item in the list.
-Specifying ``Global => null`` on an imported function states that the subprogram is a pure function of its arguments to its result.
-An imported function is in Alfa only if it has such an annotation.
+Specifying ``Global => null`` on an imported function states that the subprogram does not have global parameters.
+An imported function is in Alfa only if it has an annotation giving its global parameters.

 Formal Parameter Modes
 ----------------------